Is Bitcoin legal? A glimpse of BTC’s regulatory environment

 Is Bitcoin legal in China?

-In May 2021, China officially banned financial groups from providing any Bitcoin-related services.
+China is among such countries where Bitcoin is banned.
+In May 2021, China banned crypto and restricted financial groups from providing any Bitcoin-related services.
 While the country had already banned cryptocurrency exchanges and crypto-related fundraising methods, this ban went after traditional businesses involved with crypto services, like banks and other financial institutions.
-The country quoted crypto volatility as its reasoning.
+The country quoted crypto volatility as its reasoning behind the cryptocurrency ban.

-Citizens who already hold cryptocurrency are legally allowed to keep it, however.
+Though, after Bitcoin got banned, citizens who already hold cryptocurrency are legally allowed to keep it.

 Overall, China is not looking to proactively regulate cryptocurrency, but it wasn’t always that way.
 Until late 2017, Chinese citizens enjoyed crypto without much governmental intervention.
 Eventually, the government learned enough about crypto and cracked down on high-risk enterprises.

-As a result, the People’s Bank of China banned initial coin offerings (ICOs), meaning projects couldn’t conduct fundraising in the country.
-However, this shouldn’t come as too much of a surprise, as the Chinese government has been after all sorts of international transactions — crypto and otherwise.
+As a result, the People’s Bank of China banned ICOs, meaning projects couldn’t conduct fundraising in the country.
+This shouldn’t come as too much of a surprise, however, as the Chinese government has been after all sorts of international transactions — crypto and otherwise.
 These regulations took a toll on cryptocurrency trading in China and many companies had to move away from the mainland.

-Chinese government issues further crackdowns on mining in Summer 2021.
+The Chinese government issues further crackdowns on mining in Summer 2021 and it is among the countries where Bitcoin is illegal.
 Considering the country held a significant portion of the world’s miners — an estimated 50% to 70% — Bitcoin’s price fell hard as a result.
 China blamed Bitcoin miners for missing its climate goals.
 In the same year, China banned financial groups from providing crypto services and forbade big groups like Alipay from doing the same.

 On the other side of China’s big crackdown is the government’s interest in blockchain tech and central bank digital currencies (CBDC).
 The country is known to be working on its own CBDC, which is a stablecoin cryptocurrency that is tied to the price of the yen at a one-to-one ratio.
 Ultimately, once released, the technology would enable China to digitize the yen.